-The American Cancer Society estimates there will be approximately 164,690 new cases of prostate cancer diagnosed in the United States, and 29,430 men will die of the disease in 2018.
+The National Cancer Institute estimates that nearly 288,300 new cases of prostate cancer will be diagnosed in the United States in 2023.

-Molecular imaging is a type of medical imaging that provides detailed pictures of what is happening inside the body at the molecular and cellular level.
-Where other diagnostic imaging procedures—such as x-rays, computed tomography (CT) and ultrasound—predominantly offer anatomical pictures, molecular imaging allows physicians to see how the body is functioning and to measure its chemical and biological processes.
+Molecular imaging is a type of medical imaging that provides detailed pictures of what is happening inside the body at the molecular and cellular levels.
+Where conventional imaging methods such as x-ray (radiographs), computed tomography (CT), magnetic resonance imaging (MRI), and ultrasound (US) predominantly offer anatomical pictures, molecular imaging allows physicians to see how the body functions and measures its chemical and biological processes.

 As a tool for evaluating and managing the care of patients, molecular imaging studies help physicians:

 Nuclear medicine molecular imaging procedures involve the use of radiation in small amounts that are relatively non-invasive, safe, and painless.
 Consult with your health provider for specific information on the safety and benefits of molecular imaging for your care.